Home Blog CDL Weight Rules

 2. Federal Axle Weight Limits (The 12-34-34 Rule)

 You cannot just dump 80,000 lbs on a truck any way you want.
-To meet CDL weight requirements, weight must be spread out.
+To meet CDL weight requirements, weight must be spread out according to axle configuration.

 For a standard 5-axle tractor-trailer (18-wheeler) on the Interstate system: